jaymeh13/jaymehoffman/about.md

 image: "/assets/og-image.png"
 ---

-Jayme Hoffman is an entrepreneur, husband and soon-to-be father.
-He spends most of his time building a family with his wife, Kate, and building customer obsessed businesses and products with smart people that think long-term.
+Jayme Hoffman is an entrepreneur, husband, and soon-to-be father.
+His two goals are building a happy family with his wife, Kate, and building customer-obsessed businesses with smart people that think long-term.

 #### Now
 * Helping Keller Williams Realty, the world's largest real estate company, build consumer tech products.